apple-oss-distributions/xnu/README.md

     INSTALL_MI_DIR = dirname
     EXPORT_MI_DIR = dirname

+If you want to install the module map file in a sub-directory, specify the directory name using the variable `INSTALL_MODULEMAP_MI_DIR` as follows -

+    INSTALL_MODULEMAP_MI_DIR = dirname

 A single header file can exist at different locations using the steps mentioned above.
 However it might not be desirable to make all the code